iqbalyarkhan/old-website/content/2021-09-22--Cloud-Intro.md

 It is suggested to re-visit these once you're done with familiarizing yourself with common AWS services.
 You can read more on well architected frameworks using white-papers [here](https://aws.amazon.com/whitepapers/?whitepapers-main.sort-by=item.additionalFields.sortDate&whitepapers-main.sort-order=desc&awsf.whitepapers-content-type=*all&awsf.whitepapers-tech-category=*all&awsf.whitepapers-industries=*all&awsf.whitepapers-business-category=*all&awsf.whitepapers-global-methodology=methodology%23well-arch-framework) and [here](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html?did=wp_card&trk=wp_card).

+## AWS Services

+AWS services can be broken down into 2 main sections: public and private.
+Public services are accessed using a public endpoints (such as S3) while private services are accessed using private endpoints (that run within a VPC).
+For both, there are permissions associated.
+Even though, S3 is a public service, you can contorl who/what accesses your S3 buckets.
+These two zones (public and private) are separate from the public internet zone where, for example, your home network resides.